WojciechMatuszewski/programming-notes/web/css/css-for-js-devs.md

 - The **browser treats _inline_ elements as typography.
 This means that they have a "magic" bottom space" attached to them**.

   - The reason kind of makes sense for text – this ensures that the text is not crammed.
 But it does not make sense for the `img` tag.

+  - In addition, for the **_inline_ elements, one can only specify the horizontal paddings and margins**.

 - The **`inline-block` elements behave as _inline_ for the parent, but they accept _block_ element properties**.